Great North Run 2021 weekend under way on Tyneside

 Related Topics

-Thousands of youngsters have laced up their trainers on Newcastle and Gateshead quaysides for the start of the Great North Run weekend.
+Thousands of youngsters laced up their trainers on Newcastle and Gateshead quaysides for the start of the Great North Run weekend.

-More than 5,000 are taking part in the Mini and Junior events, which are returning after last year's programme was cancelled due to the coronavirus pandemic.
+More than 5,000 took part in the Mini and Junior events, which returned after last year's programme was cancelled due to the coronavirus pandemic.

-The events are the build-up to Sunday's Great North Run.
+The events were the build-up to Sunday's Great North Run.

-That will see about 57,000 people take on a half-marathon.
+That will see about 57,000 people take on a half-marathon starting and finishing in Newcastle.

-The Junior run sees nine to 16-year-olds complete a 1.5-mile (2.5-km) route, while Mini participants aged three to eight make their way along a 0.9-mile (1.5km) course.
+The Junior run saw nine to 16-year-olds complete a 1.5-mile (2.5-km) route, while Mini participants aged three to eight made their way along a 0.9-mile (1.5km) course.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.